schnurlos/wingup/curl/tests/runtests.md

 It is also possible to specify tests based on a keyword describing the test(s) to run, like `FTPS`.
 The keywords are strings used in the individual tests.

+Features are included as keywords with the `feat:` prefix (e.g., `feat:debug`).
+Specify a feature to run only tests requiring it, or exclude tests using `!feat:<feature>`, like `!feat:proxy`, to disable tests which depend on that feature.

 You can also specify keywords with a leading exclamation point and the keyword or phrase, like "!HTTP NTLM auth" to run all tests **except** those using this keyword.
 Remember that the exclamation marks and spaces need to be quoted